 These pretzels are just wonderful.
 They tick all the boxes for a perfect pretzel for me:

 - Dense but soft and well-fermented crumb

 - That special pretzel taste that you need

-Also, if you want larger pretzels then just make less pretzels out of the same dough.
-If you just make two gigantic pretzels that’s also an option.
+Also, if you want larger pretzels then just make fewer pretzels out of the same dough.
+If you just make two gigantic pretzels that are also an option.
 The baking time will increase, but not a lot.

 So start out with the 18-22 minutes and monitor them closely.

 Get going.
 Start making these.
 They are totally awesome.